Maysir (Gambling) in Islam:

-Prohibition of Maysir and Games of Chances in Quran and Hadith
+Prohibition of Maisir and Games of Chances in Quran and Hadith:

-Gambling and all games of chance have been strictly prohibited by the Qur’an.
-According to the Qur’an, gambling, as wine-drinking, is devil’s handiwork through which he seeks to cast enmity among the people and turns them away from remembrance of God.
+Gambling and all games of chance have been strictly prohibited by the Quran.
+According to the Quran, gambling, as wine-drinking, is the devil’s handiwork through which he seeks to cast enmity among the people and turn them away from the remembrance of God.

-“They question thee about strong drink, and games of chance.
-Say: In both is great sin, and (some) utility for men; but the sin of them is greater than their usefulness.”
+“They question thee about the strong drink and games of chance.
+Say: In both is a great sin, and (some) utility for men; but the sin of them is greater than their usefulness.”
 (Al-Quran 2:219)